xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 This page exists because Twin Atlas is not a small toy.

-It is a high-concept engine direction with multiple layers:
+It is a large release surface with multiple connected layers:

 - Forward Atlas
 - Bridge
 - Inverse Atlas
-- runtime variants
+- runtime surfaces
+- evidence surfaces
 - demo surfaces
+- raw experiment assets
 - future coupling work

 That means readers will naturally have a lot of questions.